ni/instrumentstudio-plugin-labview/docs/G Plug-In SDK Generator Guide.md

 6. The plug-in UI will be displayed as an SFP in InstrumentStudio.
     ![InstrumentStudio G Plug-In Soft Panel](./images/G%20Plug-In%20Guide/InstrumentStudio%20G%20Plug-In%20Soft%20Panel.png)

-## Recommended PPL build settings
+### Recommended PPL build settings

 When setting up a packed library build specification, ensure the following settings are configured appropriately:

 - Allow future versions of LabVIEW to load this Packed Library:
-  - This option should always be enabled.
-InstrumentStudio supports plugin loading using only a single version of the LabVIEW Runtime Engine.
-If this option is not selected, the plugin will fail to load when InstrumentStudio utilizes a different runtime engine version than the one against which the plugin was built.
-If multiple versions of the LabVIEW Runtime Engine are installed on the system, InstrumentStudio will use the latest version.
+  - Always keep this option enabled.
+InstrumentStudio can only load plugins with one version of the LabVIEW Runtime Engine.
+If you don't enable this option, the plugin won't work if InstrumentStudio uses a different version than the one it was made for.
+If you have multiple versions installed, InstrumentStudio will use the latest one.
   ![PPL Setting - Allow Future Versions](./images/G%20Plug-In%20Guide/PPL%20Setting%20-%20Allow%20Future%20Versions.png)

 - Exclude dependent Packed libraries: